rutik021/Hand-Written-Text-Recognition/README.md

 The project includes detailed comparisons of the performances of SVM, ANN, and CNN models.
 Accuracy scores for both training and testing datasets are reported, along with confusion matrices to visualize the classification results.
 The results highlight the strengths and weaknesses of each model in recognizing handwritten digits.

-## Additional Information

-For further details and updates, please visit the [Tatvam Ceramics website](http://localhost:3000) or contact our support team through the Contact Us page.

 ### Visualizations